lou9am/lou9am/README.md

 - In Progress Project : `binpacking_posco-v0` with RL
 > It is a project in POSCO AI Academy 20th.
-> We sovle 2D-BPP with RL, especially with PPO!
+> We sovle 2D-BPP with RL, especially with PPO! <br>
 > #Keras #gym #custom_gym #2DBPP #RL #PPO #DQN

 - Previous project : ML based SOD Algorithm in MHE with `PCA-SVM model` and `CNN`